GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 The `keydown` and `keypress` occur when the user presses the key, while the `keyup` occurs when the user releases the key.
 Generally the main content update occurs when the key is pressed: text appears on the screen, or the modifier effect is applied.
 That said, we want to capture the more rare cases where `keyup` would also present interesting UI updates, so we want to look at the overall time taken.

 In order to capture the overall time taken by the keyboard interaction, we can compute the maximum of the duration of the `keydown` and the `keyup` events.
-The `keypress` event is deprecated, and it should be fired in the same task as the `keydown` event, so its duration will always overlap with `keydown`'s.
+The `keypress` event is deprecated, and it should be fired in the same task as the `keydown` event, so its duration will always overlap with the duration of the`keydown`.

 {% Details %}